goshiphq/goship-cms/content/blog/what-you-should-know-about-ltl-tracking.md

 ---
-title: What You Should Know About LTL Tracking
+title: What You Should Know About LTL Shipment Tracking
 intro: We’re all familiar with those handy tracking numbers that come with our online orders.
 Simply enter a code, and you’ll see the whole journey of your package!
 Right from the moment you “add to cart” and until it reaches your